TelegraphResearch/TelegraphResearch/_includes/reports/fobo/market.md

 FOBO competes in the online classifieds industry and specializes in used electronics.
-Being just over two months since launching, the service is currently geographically exclusive to San Francisco.
+Since its launch two months ago, the service has only been active in the San Francisco Bay area.
 Their local, ultra-quick auctions with a guarantee for items to sell have caught on quickly and the company has already passed a $1 million run rate.

 ## Size